How much does a music license cost for a business?

 Case 3: Three-location restaurant group in Italy

 A group with three restaurants of comparable size, all playing curated background music during service.
 Under the traditional path with PRO/SIAE repertoire, SIAE and SCF combined fees per location typically run around €400 to €700 per year, plus a background music subscription per location.
 Three-location total: €1,800 to €3,000 per year before counting administrative overhead.
-With the MCR streaming service playing only its direct-license catalogue, the cost is €14.99 per month per location, totalling approximately €540 per year for the group.
+With the MCR streaming service playing only its proprietary catalogue, the cost is €14.99 per month per location, totalling approximately €540 per year for the group.

 Frequently asked questions